 Many hair products contain protein because of the fact that damaged hair often leads to protein loss.

 Using too many products with protein can cause an overproduction of keratin.

-According to the NCBI, Hair strength depends on cuticle integrity and amount of water in the fibres.
+According to the NCBI, Hair strength depends on cuticle integrity and the amount of water in the fibers.

 However too much protein will cause your hair to break and block hydrating products and water from penetrating.

 Is There Such A Thing As Too Much Moisture?

 Absolutely.
 Too much moisture in your hair can lead to hygral fatigue which is repeated swelling and drying of hair.